-Here's the Canadian pricing for the iPhone 13, iPhone 13 Pro, iPad mini and iPad
+Here's Canadian pricing for the iPhone 13, iPhone 13 Pro, iPad mini and iPad

 - 256GB (LTE) $700

-Launches in Space Grey and Silver
+Colours: Space Grey and Silver

-Apple Watch Series 7: launches later this fall
+Apple Watch Series 7

-iPhone 13: available for pre-order September 17th, launches September 24th
+Available for pre-order September 17th, launches September 24th

 - 128GB: $1,099